facelessuser/BracketHighlighter/docs/customize.md

     ```

 ### 'Run Instance' Plugins
-`Run instance` plugins are fed into the command executing a BracketHighlighter match via the `plugin` parameter.
+`Run instance` plugins are fed into the BracketHighlighter command via the `plugin` parameter.
+They are executed after a match is made.

 Example of run instance plugin getting called:
 ```javascript